 1st April - The Booking Officer will allocate as many of the member requests for accompanying guest as possible and may endeavour to persuade members etc to change some of their bookings to facilitate meeting as many requests as possible.
 Members, Associates and Fellows may continue to make online bookings as normal at any time.
 Members, Associates and Fellows who wish to make additional bookings after 1 April and who cannot find the requested beds should advise the Booking Officer, who may be able to satisfy the requests if any cancellations arise, without opening the cancelled bookings to the online system.

-15th April - Online bookings will open for everybody and the booking system will allocate all bookings on a first come first served basis.
+15th April - Online bookings will open for everybody from 10.00am on 15th April and the booking system will allocate all bookings on a first come first served basis.

 The Booking Officer will maintain a waiting list for each week and weekend throughout the season.
 Members, Associates and Fellows (in that order) go onto the list ahead of any guests already on the list.
 Whenever any vacancy arises, it will be immediately allocated to the Member(s) at the top of the list in the order that they were added to the list, followed by any Fellows or Associates (in that order) on the list after Members.
 If there are no more Members, Associates or Fellows on the list, then any remaining vacancy will be allocated to any guests in the order in which they were added to the list.